rubensworks/article-eswc2020-costmodelldf/content/solution.md

 ### Client Component

-In most cases, the primary goal of clients is to execute queries as fast as possible, either in overal execution time, or in continuous efficiency.
+In most cases, the primary goal of clients is to execute queries as fast as possible.
 There could however be a number of metrics that can soften this need for fast query execution, such as reducing CPU or bandwidth usage, or [optimizing for early results](cite:cites diefficiency)